VCM-project233/HITSZ-VCM-data/README.md

 #### Note
 - Data is available for academic only.
 - Use data, please cite our paper.
+- Note that we recruited volunteers to collect data and obtained the consent of each volunteer.
+They were clearly aware of the purpose of the data.
+Of course, we have gotten the IRB approval.

 ```
 waiting for bib information...